Skip to main content

 How is PCOS diagnosed?

 Your healthcare provider will ask about your symptoms and when they began.
-He or she will ask if you have any family members with PCOS.
-He or she may ask about your menstrual history, pregnancies, and medicines.
+Tell your provider if others in your family have PCOS.
+Your provider may ask about your menstrual history, pregnancies, and medicines.
 You may also need any of the following tests:

 How is PCOS treated?